Nursery 2025 - 2026

 WELCOME TO OUR NURSERY

-St Peter's Nursery staff monitor the progress of their children through the Early Years Foundation stages (EYFS).
+St Peter's nursery staff monitor the progress of their children through the Early Years Foundation stages (EYFS).

 As part of the Early Years Foundation Stage, we complete work within 7 areas of learning and development.
 These are divided into prime areas (Personal, Social and Emotional Development, Physical Development and Communication and Language) and specific areas (Literacy, Mathematics, Understanding the World and Expressive Arts and Design.)